-HHMI's grants and fellowships, administered by the Science Education department, provide funding for pre-K–12 and undergraduate science education, graduate science education, and medical student research training.
+HHMI's grants and fellowships provide funding for pre-K–12 and undergraduate science education, graduate science education, and medical student research training.
 Past programs include:

 Early Career Scientist Program

 Established in 2009, HHMI’s early career scientist program provided support for 50 of the nation's most promising researchers at a critical stage of their careers.
 Each Early Career Scientist received a six-year appointment to the Institute, full salary, benefits, and a research budget of $1.5 million.
 The selected scientists, who were at 33 institutions across the United States, were required to have led their own laboratories for two to six years.

 HHMI remains committed to supporting and advancing early career scientists and continues to experiment with the most effective ways to do this.
 In 2015, the Institute partnered with the Bill & Melinda Gates Foundation and the Simons Foundation to launch the Faculty Scholars program, which provides five-year awards to faculty at an early career stage.
 The Institute also plans to create additional programs to support early career scientists.

 HHMI-NIH Research Scholars (Cloister) Program

 The HHMI-NIH Research Scholars Program, also known as the Cloister Program, gave outstanding students at U.S. medical schools the opportunity to receive research training at the National Institutes of Health in Bethesda, Maryland.
 NIH has continued with a lab and clinical program for research training for medical and dental students that builds on its existing Clinical Research Training Program (CRTP), and HHMI continues to collaborate with NIH to provide unique training elements to the program.
 Visit the NIH MRSP website for more information.